Fabian Coulthard: Brad Jones Racing

-In 2012, he left Walkinshaw Racing and moved to Brad Jones Racing.
+In 2012, Coulthard left Walkinshaw Racing and moved to Brad Jones Racing.
 Coulthard won his first V8 Supercars race at the Symmons Plains event in 2013, he went on to win a further two races and scored nine podium finishes that year.
-He finished the year in sixth Place.
+He finished the year in sixth place.

-2014 was not quite as successful for Coulthard, with only one race win and five podiums on the way to 8th in the Championship.
+2014 was not quite as successful for Coulthard, with only one race win and five podiums on the way to eighth in the Championship.

 In 2015, Coulthard opened the year strong, with a podium in the first race at the Clipsal 500 and a win in the second.
 He went on to score another seven podiums in the year, placing seventh in the championship.